Raze Extreme from Protein Works is a good value caffeinated pre-workout enriched with vitamins – but for me it’s a bit low on creatine levels.

 Protein Works has included beta-alanine, another common active ingredient in pre-workouts.
 To be effective, it must be taken regularly for several weeks and often a couple of times daily.
 The recommended dose is generally between 2.5g and 6g daily.
 Like other ingredients in Protein Works Raze Extreme, the amounts are low, suggesting they may need to be used with other supplements.

-One thing Protein Works hasn’t scrimped on is caffeine – a key ingredient that often springs to mind when we think about what pre-workout is.
+One thing Protein Works hasn’t scrimped on is caffeine – a key ingredient that often springs to mind when I think about what pre-workout is.
 At 200mg, levels are in line with recommendations to improve performance in endurance and perception of fatigue during exercise.
 The blend also includes EnXtra, which is thought to heighten the effects of caffeine, and L-theanine, which helps to reduce the unwanted side effects of caffeine, such as the jitters.

 The manufacturer recommends mixing four scoops (12g) with 350ml water 30 minutes before exercise.
-The powder mixes well, and the blue raspberry we tested tastes good – quite fruity but a little synthetic, but not dissimilar to other pre-workouts on test.
+The powder mixes well, and the blue raspberry I tested tastes good – quite fruity but a little synthetic, but not dissimilar to other pre-workouts on test.
 Fortunately there’s no lingering aftertaste here.